Tange International Co.: History

+From 1974 Tange started the production of frame components for seat stays, chain stays, dropouts, lugs and headsets.
+During the golden ages of CrMo bikes, for road racing, and moreover BMX and MTB, Tange was considered one of the best tubing makers by the biggest bikes brands, as well as bespoke frame builders.

-They still produce high-quality frame tubing to compete with companies like Reynolds and Columbus; however, they only produce chromoly steel nowadays instead of mangaloy steel.
+Tange still produces high-quality frame tubing to compete with companies like Reynolds and Columbus; however, they only produce chromoly steel nowadays instead of mangaloy steel.
 Their current tubing range consists of four tiers: Tange Chromo, Infinity, Prestige and Ultimate.

 Soma have been using Tange Prestige tubes since 2007, and the first non-Italian tube to be used by Pinarello was Tange Prestige.
 The British bicycle manufacturer Charge also uses a variety of Tange tubing for their steel frames.

+In 2015 Tange launched its own bike brand: YASUJIRO.

+Products

+The representative model of the Tange company is Prestige, which appeared in 1984.
+It is according to frame builder lightweight, has a high tensile strength, and unique spring feeling.
+In addition, the Champion series NO1 and NO2 were also standard, and were preferred for standard road bikes and touring bikes.
+The ultra-lightweight pipe Ultimate and slim Slender have been added.